 Addressing Mold Toxicity

 Even if you don’t believe yourself to be mold-sensitive, these harmful invaders need to be avoided as much as possible.
 But if you do have mold poisoning, avoidance is priority No. 1 — even if it means you have to move.
 Avoidance is the hardest aspect of mold treatment and the main reason that people can’t recover from chronic mold toxicity.
-No matter how much treatment you undergo, without eradicating the fungus from your living and work environments, symptoms continue to progress.
+No matter how much treatment you undergo, without eradicating the fungus from your living and work environments, mold allergy symptoms continue to progress.
 And because mold can hide undetected, it sometimes takes a mold-remediation expert to test your home.
 But here’s a tip: If there is any water damage, it’s almost certain that mold is growing there.

 Chronic mold toxicity requires a complex and multifaceted protocol for healing.
 It’s important to work with a mold-literate health practitioner who knows how to test for mold sensitivity and treat patients with appropriate therapies.
 As a pioneer in this field, Shoemaker offers a number of important resources for patients and physicians to address mold poisoning and related neurological problems from co-infections, including Lyme disease.